 2.6 Project Participants.
 Sponsor is solely responsible for the performance and conduct of the Project Participants, including monitoring the conduct of the Sponsor's Study(ies) at the Participating Sites.
 Sponsor is solely responsible for negotiating and executing the necessary agreements with all Project Participants involved with the Sponsor's Study(ies).
 Sponsor shall ensure that (a) all such agreements include terms and conditions that are consistent with the terms and conditions of this Agreement (including the confidentiality provisions in Article 7); (b) all such Project Participants are appropriately qualified, and Sponsor has satisfied the requirements of Section 11.2 with respect to such Project Participants; and (c) the compensation being paid to a Participating Site under its agreement with Sponsor for the Sponsor's Study(ies) constitutes the fair market value of the services to be provided.
 Notwithstanding the foregoing or any other provision to the contrary hereunder, the obligations of Sponsor and the rights of Non-Sponsor under this Agreement shall be subject to, and limited by, the terms and conditions of any clinical trial agreements or clinical research agreements Sponsor has entered into with Participating Sites prior to the Effective Date ("Existing Clinical Trial Agreements"), including terms and conditions of ownership of intellectual property, patent prosecution and maintenance, confidentiality, publication, and indemnification; provided, however, to the extent Sponsor has obtained the applicable rights under such Existing Clinical Trial Agreement, Sponsor shall cooperate with Non-Sponsor to exercise such rights of Non-Sponsor in the same manner as set forth hereunder.
-In no event shall any agreement with a Project Participant represent that BioLineRx Heme-Study(ies), or is otherwise responsible for the Genentech Solid Tumors-Study(ies), or is otherwise responsible for the Genentech Solid Tumors-Study(ies).
+In no event shall any agreement with a Project Participant represent that any member of the Roche Group is a Sponsor of the BioLineRx Heme-Study(ies), or is otherwise responsible for the BioLineRx is a Sponsor of the Genentech Solid Tumors-Study(ies), or is otherwise responsible for the Genentech Solid Tumors-Study(ies).